What is Employee Engagement Survey?

-9. Do you see a positive career growth in this organization?
+9. Do you see positive career growth in this organization?

-10. Are you provided with the right training if any new system/tool/software is introduced?
+10. Are you provided with the right training when new systems/tools/softwares are introduced?

 11. What is the nature of the feedback provided to you by your manager?

 12. Do you feel your manager is interested in your progress?

-13. Do you feel the organization is supportive of a healthy work-life balance?
+13. Do you feel your organization is supportive of a healthy work-life balance?

 14. Do you feel the amount of work allotted to you is reasonable?